How to dispose of old electrical equipment safely and responsibly

 When an electrical device is no longer functional or needed, it should never be thrown away with general household waste.
 Instead, there are regulated and sustainable alternatives for proper disposal:

-• Authorized recycling facilities: Specialized waste management companies with the appropriate infrastructure to separate, decontaminate and recover valuable materials.
-These centers often work in coordination with local governments or industry associations.
+• Authorised recycling facilities: Specialised waste management companies with the appropriate infrastructure to separate, decontaminate and recover valuable materials.
+These centres often work in coordination with local governments or industry associations.

 • Curbside collection services: Many local councils offer scheduled collection services for bulky waste and electronic devices.
-This is a convenient option for households or businesses unable to reach a recycling center.
+This is a convenient option for households or businesses unable to reach a recycling centre.

 • In-store take-back schemes: According to current regulations, retailers are required to collect old equipment free of charge when delivering a new equivalent item.
 This makes it easier for consumers to responsibly dispose of their old devices.